molgenis/molgenis_apps-legacy/modules/compute/protocols/imputation/imputation_manual.md

 			|		SNPs.txt
 			|
 			+vcf
-				chrNumber.vcf
-				chrNumber.vcf.vcfidx
+				chr<Number>.vcf
+				chr<Number>.vcf.vcfidx

 	Note:
 	1 The vcf directory contains the input VCF files split per chromosome.
 The *.vcf.vcfidx file is generated in this workflow.
 	2 When using Impute2 genetic recombination maps for each chromosome should be added to the Impute2 directory manually.
 	Afterwards the filename convention should be specified in the parameters.csv file of the impute2 workflow.

-**HOW CAN NOTE 2 BE EXPLAINED BETTER?**

-When all these files are present the reference dataset is ready to be used.
+When all the above files are present the reference dataset is ready to be used.

 ###5.
 Imputation using Impute2